+Clean up your iPhone by getting rid of unused apps, photos, and other files

+While Apple has iCloud, it only gives you 5GB for free, so you need to reconsider which iCloud storage plan you should get if you haven't already done so.
+But if you don't want to move everything over to iCloud, don't worry; you have some other options that can free up storage space on your device in a streamlined manner.

-How to free up storage space on your iPhone
+Regardless of the device that you're using, whether that's the iPhone SE or the iPhone 13 Pro, here is how to free up storage space on your best iPhone.

-How to enable offload unused apps on your iPhone
+How to enable offload unused apps on your iPhone and iPad

-If you haven't used an app in a long time, it's just sitting on your home screen taking up space.
-Obviously, you can delete apps individually at any time; however iOS 11 gives you the option of removing all the apps you haven't touched recently.
+If you haven't used an app in a long time, it's just sitting on your Home screen, taking up space.
+You can delete apps individually at any time; however, iOS gives you the option of removing all the apps you haven't touched recently.
+This will free up storage space on your iPhone if you aren't particularly good at organizing your apps.

 - Tap General.